Modern Luxury Chandeliers

 - Floor and table lamps generate glaring beams which directly hit the eye, causing a temporary white blindness

-Perhaps the best two reasons you should be considering installing chandeliers in your own home are:
+Perhaps the best two reasons you should consider installing modern luxury chandeliers in your own home are:

 - Home Value - this is one of the simplest, most affordable improvements to boost your home's intrinsic value